What Is The Best Way To Lose Weight? A Guide To Easy Calorie Counting

 8. Keep the food simple and consistent.

 One of the biggest mistakes you can make as a beginner is getting too fancy with your food.
-It’s natural to keep trying to “shake things up” by constantly adding new foods into your planning.
+It’s natural to keep trying to “shake things up” by constantly adding new foods to your planning.

 The problem with this is that each new food added to your plan also requires adding it to your app.
 Additionally, it requires you to get familiar with the food itself.